 Since moving to Switzerland, he has been involved with grant proposals to the Swiss National Science Foundation (SNSF) under the supervision of Prof Mario Fontana at the Institute of Structural Engineering (IBK,DBAUG) at ETHZ.
 Here, research topics included the shear buckling of steel plate girders at elevated temperatures, the design of solid circular steel cores embedded in concrete filled circular hollow sections and the dynamic response of composite floor systems.
 Andrew now works as a post-doctorate researcher for the Block Research Group (BRG) at the Institute of Technology in Architecture (ITA,DARCH), where he is involved with the supervision and technical guidance of PhD students, the development of the research group's finite element analysis package, assistance with the BRG framework, as well as structural engineering/mechanics input and calculations.
 He also organises and performs the experimental testing of prototypes and materials for a variety of research projects.
 His research interests include the Dynamic Relaxation method for architectural and structural applications, structural mechanics, numerical methods using Python/NumPy/SciPy/Numba, and optimisation methods.

-Andrew will start in June 2019 as Lecturer at the Department of Civil and Structural Engineering of The University of Sheffield.
+Andrew started in June 2019 as Lecturer in Civil and Structural Engineering of The University of Sheffield, UK.